 The HHFRI Program

-Assistance given to homeowners under the HHFRI program varies, but is concentrated in four general areas including:
+Assistance given to homeowners under the HHFRI program varies, but is concentrated in the following general areas:

-- helping unemployed homeowners make monthly mortgage payments
+- helping unemployed or underemployed homeowners make monthly mortgage payments

 - making an immediate property tax payment to save a home from foreclosure